sevvalkoc64/leetcode_solutions__with_Java/README.md

 # leetcode_solutions_with_Java
-I'm trying to solve leetcode problems with java and uploaded the problems I solved here
+I'm trying to solve leetcode problems with java and uploaded the problems I solved here.
+I am trying to use classes methods and get the given numbers from the user.
+Because of this, solutions may not compile correctly in leetcode.
+But the solution logic is the same

 ## 1- problem_01: TWO SUM